ColoredCow/laravel-gsuite/README.md

 ```

 Since you'll have multiple tenants, and you may need different GSuite API credentials for each of them, the package will create a table in each tenant database.
 This table will store the required gsuite credentials.

-Publish the multitenancy migrations and then run the migrations
+Publish the tenant specific migrations using the following command.
+This will publish the migrations into `database/migrations/tenant` directory.
 ```
 php artisan vendor:publish --provider="ColoredCow\LaravelGSuite\Providers\GSuiteServiceProvider" --tag="multitenancy"
-php artisan migrate
 ```
+Now, create your tenant databases.

-**NOTE:** If you already have existing tenants, you may need to recreate tenant databases.
+**NOTE:** If you already have existing tenants, you may need to recreate those tenant databases.
 You may lose some data if not done carefully.

 ### More multitenancy configurations
 If you prefer to have a different name for the `gsuite_configurations` table, update `config/gsuite.php`